-Employees spend the majority of their waking hours at work – who they approach, the way they interact, the way they react professionally to different problems or tasks, are all reflections of their respective organisation’s workplace culture.
+Employees spend the majority of their waking hours at work – whom they approach, the way they interact, and the way they react professionally to different problems or tasks, are all reflections of their respective organization’s workplace culture.
 Culture is a key determinant in attracting and retaining talent.

-In this week’s blog post we introduce part 1 of our series on workplace culture.
-A broad topic, we believe by sharing our insights over a short series of articles will help you understand some of the key elements and issues in workplace culture.
+In this article, we introduce our series on workplace culture.
+A broad topic, we believe that sharing our insights over a short series of articles will help you understand some of the key elements and issues in workplace culture.

 What is workplace culture?

-An organisation’s culture is composed of the values and behaviours practiced inside the organisation.
-The workplace culture defines what behaviours can be ‘expected’ in the workplace, and ‘accepted’ by the rest of the team – by both management and co-workers.
+An organization’s culture is composed of the values and behaviors practiced inside the organization.
+The workplace culture defines what behaviors can be ‘expected’ in the workplace, and ‘accepted’ by the rest of the team – by both management and co-workers.

 To get a feel for what your own company culture might be, think about how you would respond to a prospective employee when asked the question, ‘Why would I want to come and work for you?’